This will install SReview in a way that is useful for a small conference. That is, you expect to have no more than a handful of talks.

 coordination between reviewers will be required.
 Note that review

-URL, where they will receive a number of talks.
+for talks not in the previews state will not be possible./volunteer/list URL, where they will receive a number of talks.
 These

 talks will be locked to them; the reviewers will have to finish the

-review.notify_actions
+review.notify_actions configuration

-value to an array including email
+value to an array including email, the email_template variable

 to a Mojo::Template template for the email, the email_from